aaronsatko/star_classification_analysis/README.md

 ## Dependencies

-This project leverages various Python libraries:
+This project uses the following Python libraries:

 - `pandas`: Facilitates reading, manipulating, and analyzing data in DataFrame format.
 - `configparser`: Manages and retrieves database configurations.